Properties of an Aloha-like stability region: Ellipsoid inner and outer bounds on

+\begin{proposition}[conservation of symmetry] The permutation symmetry of the set $\Lambda$ is preserved under rotation of the coordinate system. \end{proposition}

 The following two propositions comprise the second major contribution in this subsection.
 They justify why, for both $\Emc_{\rm out}$ (Prop.\ \ref{prop:outerboundReducedtoBoundaryChecking}) and $\Emc_{\rm in}$ (Prop.\ \ref{prop:innerboundReducedtoBoundaryChecking}), it suffices (necessity is clear) to only consider $\partial\Lambda$ in verifying an ellipsoid induces a valid inner or outer bound on $\Lambda$.
 This observation reduces the set of points that must be checked from $\xbf \in \Lambda$ to $\xbf \in \partial\Lambda$.
-More importantly, the characterization of $\partial \Lambda$ is amenable to analysis using majorization inequalities, which enables us to provide an alternate proof of the proposed ellipsoid outer bound in \S \ref{ssec:alternateProofEllipsoidalOuterBound}.
+Furthermore, the characterization of $\partial \Lambda$ is amenable to analysis using majorization inequalities, which enables us to provide an alternative proof of the proposed ellipsoid outer bound in \S \ref{ssec:alternateProofEllipsoidalOuterBound}.

 \begin{proposition} Fix $c > \frac{1}{n}\left(1-\frac{1}{n}\right)^{n-1}$.
-Then $\Lambda \subseteq \Leo \iff \partial \Lambda \cap \Emc_{\rm out} = \emptyset$. \end{proposition}
+Then \\ $\Lambda \subseteq \Leo \iff \partial \Lambda \cap \Emc_{\rm out} = \emptyset$. \end{proposition}